Skip to main content

 "Fields": {

-"Name": "ADAPTIVE-DRIVE", //change the value of Name
+"Name": "Following driving (ADAPTIVE-DRIVE)", //Change the value of Name

-"Description": "Driving while maintaining the following distance from the preceding vehicle.",
+"Description": "Driving while maintaining a safe distance from the vehicle ahead.",

-"Scenarios$Embed": [ //add one scenario
+"Scenarios$Embed": [ //Add one scenario

 {